dtedesco1/the-council/README.md

 - **Global Compare**: One-click feature to feed all other model responses into every model for critique and synthesis.
 - **Markdown Export**: Download entire conversation threads as a ZIP of Markdown files.
 - **Real API Integration**: Connects to OpenAI, Anthropic, and xAI (Grok) endpoints.
+- **Custom Providers**: Easily connect to OpenRouter, LiteLLM, or LocalAI using custom Base URLs.

 ## Setup